 - 1. Personal

 - a.
-Restitution and restoration
+Restitution and restoration.

 - b.
-Mediation
+Mediation.

 - c.
-Peer support group
+Peer support group.

 - d.
-Recommendations of a student behavior or ethics council
+Recommendations of a student behavior or ethics council.

 - e.
-Corrective instruction or other relevant learning or service experience
+Corrective instruction or other relevant learning or service experience.

-- f.
-Supportive student interventions, including participation of the intervention and referral
+f.
+Supportive student interventions, including participation of the intervention and referral services team.

-- services team

-- g.
-Behavioral assessment or evaluation, including, but not limited to, a referral to the child study team, as appropriate
+g.
+Behavioral assessment or evaluation, including, but not limited to, a referral to the child study team, as appropriate.

 - h.
-Behavioral management plan, with benchmarks that are closely monitored
+Behavioral management plan, with benchmarks that are closely monitored.

 - i.
-Assignment of leadership responsibilities (e.g., hallway or bus monitor)
+Assignment of leadership responsibilities (e.g., hallway or bus monitor).

 - j.
-Involvement of school disciplinarian
+Involvement of school disciplinarian.

 - k.
-Student counseling
+Student counseling.

-- 1. Parent conferences
+- l.
+Parent conferences.

 - m.
-Student treatment
+Student treatment.

 - n.
-Student therapy
+Student therapy.